Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/06-Intro-to-CoreData/Readme.md

 This web of objects is called an object graph — an abstract structure that can be used to describe an application's state at a particular point in time.

-< insert object-graph-example diagram >

-The above diagram from Apple is of an object graph depicting the relationships between a subset of an application’s high-level objects in memory at a particular moment in time.

 First and foremost, CoreData is a framework for managing an object graph.